mjohnnywest/credit_risk_classification_project/README.md

 ## Features

 - Splits data into training and testing datasets, which the model will use to understand the data, then applies the learned patterns to the testing dataset
-- Creates a confusion matrix to
+- Creates a confusion matrix to evaluate the model's performace on the test dataset
-- Uses Principal Component Analysis to summarize and cluster data, and graph the clusters as well
+- Creates a classification matrix to further evaluate the model's accuracy

 ## Requirements